 They need that reassurance and a gentle push to the next step.
 They might feel abandoned, confused and distracted, if they’re dropped right down onto a thank you page or a member’s area.
 They start to question what value they get out of your product or service, which makes them second-guess their steps thus far.

 This is why it’s so vital to have a “conversation after the conversion” — and take a look at things from the customer’s point of view, for example:

 - How easy is it for them to get started using your product?

 - Are instructions clear and appropriate for their level of experience?

-- Who do they contact if they have questions? (“Customer Service” is not the best answer here — the last thing you want to be associated with is a giant warehouse with staffers stuffed like sardines in the cubicles).
+- Who do they contact if they have questions? (“Customer Service” is not the best answer here — the last thing you want to be associated with is a giant warehouse with staffers stuffed like sardines in their cubicles).
 Who are your customer service people?
 How many years of experience do they have?
 People talk to people, not machines.

 - How do they go about returning or getting a refund?
-Although it’s unfortunate, it’s a fact of business life, and could very well be a blessing in disguise — teaching you more about your conversion funnel process and where there may be gaps.
+Although it’s unfortunate, it’s a fact of business life and could very well be a blessing in disguise — teaching you more about your conversion funnel process and where there may be gaps.

-Remember that the conversion funnel is in an ongoing cycle.
+Remember that the conversion funnel is an ongoing cycle.
 The process is always shifting and your conversations with your customers are always evolving.
 What served their needs yesterday may not be adequate enough today.